minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ### Interacting

 React can listen to events from the Roblox objects it represents.
-For example, to do something when a button is activated, we want to listen to the [Activated](https://create.roblox.com/docs/reference/engine/classes/GuiButton#Activated) event.
+For example, to do something when a button is clicked, we can listen to the [`Activated`](https://create.roblox.com/docs/reference/engine/classes/GuiButton#Activated) event.

 ```lua
 local function MyBasicButton()